 - Costco's electronic sensors continuously monitor our underground storage tanks for water.

-- We physically sample our tanks at least weekly to confirm there is no contamination by both visual inspection and chemical detection.
+- We physically inspect and take chemical samples of our tanks at least weekly to confirm there is no contamination.

 Q: What is octane, and is that the only difference between regular and premium unleaded gasoline?

 A: Octane is a particular hydrocarbon that is part of all gasoline.
 The precise amount is determined at the refinery.
 Octane is not an additive to the fuel.
 Octane levels are the only difference between regular and premium unleaded gasoline sold at Costco.

 The amount of octane controls how the fuel burns in your engine.
 Too little octane can cause knocking or pinging, which over time can harm your engine.
 Knocking and pinging results when the fuel pre-ignites in the cylinder, ahead of the spark plug ignition.
 Higher octane controls this pre-ignition.